-The steam version, which is the version I reviewed (playable on PC, Mac and Linux) has an option that increases the replay value of the game exponentially.
-The Steam Workshop has full support and enables players to create levels of increasing difficulty in order to give a variety of challenges and experiences both visually and in terms of gameplay.
+The steam version, which is the version I reviewed (playable on PC, Mac, and Linux) has an option that increases the replay value of the game exponentially.
+The Steam Workshop is fully supported and enables players to create levels of increasing difficulty in order to give a variety of challenges and experiences both visually and in terms of gameplay.

 The audio in Race the Sun is another stellar addition to this game that aids in the relaxing atmosphere.
-It is a very laid back sort of sound that paired with the minimalistic graphics at first conveys a relaxing tone.
-As the player progresses through the game and gets to more intense regions the music seems to change in order to reflect that intensity by building up the rhythm and giving the player a sense of urgency.
-This can at times lead to failure if the player becomes distracted by the music, and allows it to veer them off the prepared course.
+It is a very laid-back sort of sound that, paired with minimalistic graphics, at first conveys a relaxing tone.
+As the player progresses through the game and gets to more intense regions, the music seems to change in order to reflect that intensity by building up the rhythm and giving the player a sense of urgency.
+This can, at times, lead to failure if the player becomes distracted by the music and allows it to veer them off the prepared course.

-As such I found myself doing better with the sound off, and playing the game with my own music in the background or even at times with no music at all.
-While the audio is a great addition for both atmosphere and the art style, it can be a hindrance to the game overall.
+As such, I found myself doing better with the sound off and playing the game with my own music in the background or even, at times, with no music at all.
+While the audio is a great addition to both atmosphere and the art style, it can be a hindrance to the game overall.